Datacamp442/UDACITY-Data-Scientist-Project-Disaster-Response-Pipeline/README.md

 ### models
 - *train_classifier.py*<br>
   Python script used to train a machine learning model using the cleaned and preprocessed data from the DisasterResponse.db database
-- *classifier.pkl*<br>
-  pickle file of the trained machine learning model that is created by the train_classifier.py script
 - *ML Pipeline Preparation.ipynb*<br>
   Jupyter Notebook used to prepare ML pipeline

 ### app
 - *run.py*<br>